 Consumers have different needs than job coaters, and job coaters have different needs than the Manufacturer.
 Consumers expect a glossy, seamless experience that reinforces the value of the brand they’re interacting with.
 The job coaters need a way to receive consumer work requests and input them into the Manufacturer’s back office software.
 And the Manufacturer needs to see all of that in one place (SAP).

-Corevist provides the ability for Salesforce to post its order into SAP.
+With a Salesforce eCommerce integration, Corevist provides the ability for Salesforce to post its order into SAP.
 It’s a simple scenario with products that are always available, so there is no need to run order simulations against SAP data (which would complicate the process).
 It’s an elegant, no frills solution that encapsulates all SAP flaws and complicated return messages into a YES/NO on whether the order has been placed or not.

 The B2-C2-B2B mobile app talking to SAP and Salesforce solves each party’s problem.
 Data integrity is maintained across all 3 platforms, and each user can manipulate the part of the data that is theirs to handle.
 The consumer gets his Porsche painted; the job coater gets work; and the manufacturer closes the B2B sales opportunity (selling paint) while getting accurate data input into Salesforce and SAP.
 It’s a win-win situation.